kr41/h10n/docs/narrative/2_filters.rst

     message = Message(**message)

 A translation string is provided via ``msg`` keyword argument.
-Other keyword argument is ``filter`` one.
-Filter is just Python code with little pinch of syntax sugar.
+Other keyword argument is ``filter`` one.  :term:`Filter` is just Python code with little pinch of syntax sugar.
 Filter makes all dirty work on translation.
 How it work?
 Method ``translate`` of translator object accepts keyword arguments.
 When it find specified message, it call message's :meth:`h10n.core.Message.format` method passing these arguments.
 Method ``format`` process provided arguments